 Economic Geography Dissertation Topics

 This is the area in economics academic literature that is concerned with the role of geographic location and place with the economical outcomes.
-However, economic geography is not only limited to defining the relationship between economies and their physical space, but also with the interaction of their variables surrounding the nature and extent of economic activity.
+It focuses on describing and analyzing patterns and trends in human behavior and activity to gain understanding of the processes and drivers that shape and affect the economic and cultural landscapes.
 Within regions and localities, there are great dynamics that shape the nature and extent of economic activity.
-Take a look at some suggestions for economics dissertation topics on economic geography:
+Below are some suggestions for economics dissertation topics on economic geography:

-• The likelihood impact of Brexit on policy outcomes that shape the local economy in the UK cities.
+- The likelihood impact of Brexit on policy outcomes that shape the local economy in UK cities.

-• What is causing regional divergence?
-An analysis to the richest and poorest regions in the UK.
+- What is causing regional divergence?
+An analysis of the richest and poorest regions in the UK.

-• The economic geography of recession.
-Difference between regional and city economics I the UK
+- The economic geography of recession.
+Difference between regional and city economics in the UK.

 Economic Sociology Dissertation Topics

 Economic sociology refers to sociological aspects influencing the economic indicators and their relationship with social outcomes.
-This branch of literature explores the cause and effect type relationship between the social causes and their underpinning economic effects.
+It is the study of how the material conditions of life are produced and reproduced through social processes and broadly covers the sociology of markets and the sociology of consumptions.
 Possible economics dissertation topics in this area include:

-• The financial and non-financial support of family in development of successful entrepreneurship.
+- The financial and non-financial support of family in the development of successful entrepreneurship.

-• Can cultural mix increase productivity in creative industries?
-Evidence from UK.
+- Can cultural mix increase productivity in creative industries?
+Evidence from the UK.

-• How can universities take advantage of the social networks to induce entrepreneurial action among their students?
+- How can universities take advantage of social networks to induce entrepreneurial action among their students?

-• Convergence of economic systems in the wake of globalisation and their implications on the social development across developed, emerging and developing national economies
+- The convergence of economic systems in the wake of globalisation and their implications on the social development across developed, emerging and developing national economies.